Agora: Trust Less and Open More in Verification for Confidential Computing: Bounty Task Manager

 \subsubsection{Integrity and Availability}

-As the BTM and the BV are deployed in TEE accompanying the on-chain smart contract, everyone can conduct remote attestation and inspect the on-chain results, ensuring the whole workflow is not compromised.
-As a verification service, \name also considers DoS attack.
-If bug submission is suppressed, the users will not be aware of newly submitted bugs on the so-called ``verified binary''.
+As the BTM and the BV are deployed in TEE accompanying the on-chain smart contract, everyone can conduct remote attestation and inspect the on-chain results, ensuring the whole workflow is not compromised. \name also considers DoS attack.
+If bug submission is suppressed, users will not be aware of newly submitted bugs on the so-called ``verified binary''.
 Note that BBHs submit bugs to the BTM, which marks the corresponding binary as insecure on the smart contracts after confirmation.
 Therefore, the malicious system administrator of the BTM can suppress (i.e., censor) bug submissions, threatening the correctness of verification results.
 Thus, an alternative censorship-resistant submission channel is essential.
-To do so, BBHs can spin up a local BTM by running a BTM instance in a local TEE.
+To do so, BBHs can spin up a local BTM instance in a BBH-controlled TEE node.
 Note that the local BTM is equally trustworthy from the point of view of \smartcontract{} thanks to attestation (Appendix~\autoref{sec:censorship-resistant-bug-submission}).
 Thus, the local BTM can perform validations of tentative bugs, informing users via the \smartcontract{} that censorship is happening and the binaries under verification may contain unsubmitted bugs.